tic40/curriculum-vitae/content/profile.md

 I learned computer science at electronics engineering and computer science department, Fukuoka university.

 After graduated, I started my career in banking as bank clerk.
 My first career is not software engineer.
-There are some reasons for me to prefer the bank to a web company.
+There's a bit sensitive reason for me to choose the bank at that time.

 Therefore, I had been working other than software engineer until 2012.
 I started my career as a software engineer in 2013.